Parade of the Fat Ox at the Paris Carnival: The death of the Bœuf Gras

 Le Bœuf Gras weeping over his impending end, Gill, 7 February 1869.

 Following the parade, the Bœuf Gras (oxen) were slaughtered, and their meat was sold at a premium price by prominent butchers, who set the price at double the usual amount.
 In 1851, however, the breeder Adeline sold the meat of his animals at auction, similar to regular meat.
 As was often said, this allowed both the poor and the rich to enjoy Bœuf Gras.
 The purchase of an animal, or parts thereof, could be executed in bulk.
-In March 1867, an restaurateur placed an advertisement in Le Petit Journal for tripe à la mode de Caen, asserting that he was the sole buyer and owner of the tripe from the Bœuf Gras.
+In March 1867, a restaurateur placed an advertisement in Le Petit Journal for tripe à la mode de Caen, asserting that he was the sole buyer and owner of the tripe from the Bœuf Gras.

 Rumors occasionally spread that the animal had not made it to the slaughterhouse.
 Thus, on 1 March 1840, the first day of the Bœuf Gras parade, there was considerable commotion.

 Arriving at Rue Sainte-Apolline, this king of the carnival, succumbing under the weight of its grandeur and enormous corpulence, collapsed into the gutter.
 Its death was determined on the spot, and the butchers, improvising unworthy funerals, slaughtered it in the street.
 The death of the monstrous animal led to a scuffle and a few punches.
 It seems that when the Bœuf Gras dies, it is traditional for all those present to remove their hats as a sign of mourning and respect.
 The procession members did not fail to shout Chapeau bas! to the curious, ignorant of the tradition.
 When they did not think to comply with this custom, some boys from the procession detached themselves and began to attack, with punches, the hats of the defiant.
 This led to a scuffle that lasted for some time.
 A new Bœuf Gras was crowned that morning as the king of the carnival.

 However, two days later, Le Moniteur parisien refuted the narrative of the street slaughter, asserting that the animal, unable to continue the parade, was subsequently transferred to the Poissy stockyard, where it spent the night.
 It was not slaughtered until ten days after its collapse.
 In 1861, according to La Semaine des familles, once more, an alleged Bœuf Gras collapsed in the street with a broken knee, and it was immediately euthanized.
 This incident, however, was not documented by La Presse littéraire.

 Prior to the conclusion of the 20th century, the sole ox to have evaded the slaughterhouse was "L'Évènement."
 The newspaper's editor-in-chief, who had christened it with its name, declined to allow its demise and repurchased it for a sum of one thousand écus.
 Subsequently, he leased it to the Théâtre du Châtelet, where it made multiple appearances alongside the performers of the revue La Lanterne magique.